astronomer/docs/astro/set-up-data-lineage.md

 ## Integrate with Snowflake

-This guide outlines how to set up lineage collection for Snowflake.
+Use the information provided here to set up lineage collection for Snowflake.

 ## Setup